acyeh-lab/ST/README.md

   - **Takes about X min**

 ## (4) Analyze Data with Python
+  - If you need set up Python, particularly for cloud computing, please visit this page: https://github.com/acyeh-lab/python.
   - In data directory, include the following, which will be used for our python analysis:
     1. "proseg" = Proseg generated files
     2. "hne" = H&E files